Badgers shut down Penn State in second half in blowout

-Brown finished with 16 points, while Happ added 14 and eight rebounds.
+Gard and his players said it was simply a matter of shoring up their transition defense.

-Penn State shot better than 52 percent in the first half, the second-best any team has put up against the Badgers to open a game this season.
-That included 6 of 10 from behind the 3-point line, helping make up for the Nittany Lions’ nine turnovers.
+Penn State’s performance in the opening half including shooting 6 of 10 from behind the 3-point line — the Nittany Lions average shooting 34 percent from beyond the arc — helping make up for nine turnovers.
+They trailed 36-33 at halftime.

-But things went downhill quickly in the second half as they opened 4 for 18 on their way to shooting 27 percent over the final period.
-One sequence seemed to sum up their struggles.
-Watkins could not convert an alley-oop pass, and the Nittany Lions gathered the offensive rebound.
+But things went downhill quickly in the second half as they opened 4 for 18 from the field.
+One sequence seemed to sum up Penn State’s struggles.
+Mike Watkins could not convert an alley-oop pass, and the Nittany Lions gathered the offensive rebound.
 But Shep Garner, who was 3 of 3 from behind the arc in the first half, air balled a long 3 attempt out of bounds.

 The rout was soon on.